microsoft/MicrosoftCloud/tutorials/docs/Authentication-App-With-NextJs-And-Microsoft-Graph/02-Structuring-Project.md

 npm install @microsoft/microsoft-graph-client
 ```

-If you want to know more about the Microsoft Graph Client, you can read the documentation **[HERE](https://docs.microsoft.com/en-us/graph/sdks/sdks-overview)**.
-And also, know about the NPM package **[HERE](https://www.npmjs.com/package/@microsoft/microsoft-graph-client)**.
+If you want to know more about the Microsoft Graph Client, **[you can read the documentation](https://docs.microsoft.com/en-us/graph/sdks/sdks-overview)**.
+And also, **[know about the NPM package](https://www.npmjs.com/package/@microsoft/microsoft-graph-client)**.

-Another package we will need to install is NextAuth.
+Another package we will need to install is NextAuth.js.
 It is a library that helps us to integrate authentication login sessions with Next.js.
 To install it, run the following command:

 ```bash
 npm install next-auth
 ```

-Also, if you want to know more about NextAuth, you can read the documentation **[HERE](https://next-auth.js.org/)**.
-And also, know about the NPM package **[HERE](https://www.npmjs.com/package/next-auth)**.
+Also, if you want to know more about NextAuth.js, **[you can read the documentation](https://next-auth.js.org/)**.
+And also, **[know about the NPM package](https://www.npmjs.com/package/next-auth)**.

 Now we can finally start to create some components for our application.
 But we will do that in the next section.